-Know the difference: Mortgage Brokers vs. Mortgage Bankers
+Know the difference: Mortgage Brokers and Loan Officers

-When you work on your application for a mortgage loan, you need to know the difference between a mortgage broker and a mortgage banker.
-People sometimes confuse these as both will yield the same outcome: a new home.
-However, understanding how they are different is advantageous to the mortgage loan process.
+When you work on your application for a mortgage loan, you need to know the difference between a mortgage broker and a loan officer.
+People can confuse them because both will yield the same outcome: a new home.
+However, recognizing how they are different will be useful to the mortgage process.

-During the mortgage loan process, an individual or company who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+A mortgage broker is an individual or company that acts as an independent agent for both the mortgage loan borrower and the lender.
+A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
 Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-A mortgage broker will consider your finances to find out which lender is the best fit for your loan needs.
-Your broker will present your loan application to a handful of lenders, and works with the chosen lender until closing.
-The broker receives a commission from the borrower if the loan closes.
+You use a mortgage broker to look at your financial situation and lead you to the lender who has the best loan program for you.
+You give your mortgage application to your broker, who offers it to a number of lenders.
+Your mortgage broker then helps you work with the lender of choice until the closing of the loan.
+Upon closing, the broker's commission is given by the borrower.

 About Loan Officers

-Shopping for a mortgage?
-We'll be glad to discuss our many mortgage solutions!
+Shopping for a mortgage loan?
+We'll be glad to talk about your mortgage needs!
 Call us at

 5122916100.
 Want to get started?